rahgadda/shakesearch/README.md

 - Currently system restrict display of data to 20 matchings.
 Need to support Pagination of the results.
 - Currently 12 lines of text in results cards.
 This should be configurable.
 - Converting `Node.js` project to github action and provide a UI for admin to upload text files and run the action using GitHub Rest API.
+- Add support for WebWorker to support multi threading.
+- Support bursting of text file into multiple json's.
+Use WebWorker to load the data and processing of Search Strings.

 ## Inspiration
 - [Google Search](https://www.youtube.com/watch?v=tFq6Q_muwG0)